skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 ![Robinhood US Gold, Q - How can you give 9x the FDIC insurance of a standard bank s $250K?
 A - That's easy...we've got 12 partner banks so you can enjoy a combined coverage of up to $2.25 million FDIC insurance across all of them.](/img/initial-thoughts-on-robinhood/gold-fdic-insureance.png)

-Just bear in mind that, if you have any accounts with any of these partner banks then the $250,000 FDIC insurance (per partner bank) is shared across all accounts to hold with this partner bank, but it is highly unlikely that this will apply to the majority of UK investors who will not have a USD checking account before signing up to Robinhood).
+Just bear in mind that, if you have any accounts with any of these partner banks then the $250,000 FDIC insurance (per partner bank) is shared across all accounts held with this partner bank, but it is highly unlikely that this will apply to the majority of UK investors who will not have a USD checking account before signing up to Robinhood.

 This also means that the UK’s Financial Services Compensation Scheme (FSCS), which protects up to £85,000 does **NOT** apply to this account since it is not a UK trading account (technically).